MinecraftTAS/TAS8999/README.md

-TAS Discord Bot
+# TAS8999 Discord Bot

-## Dev Note
-To make it work you need to copy the Code from [here](https://github.com/DV8FromTheWorld/JDA/tree/feature/slash-commands) into the source folder
+This is a remake of the TAS9000 Bot in the TASBot Discord.
+This one is made for Minecraft